neilenns/mobiflight-docs/content/devices/seven-segment-display/_index.md

 Modules using the MAX7219 driver chip are the most popular.
 MobiFlight also supports displays using the TM1637 driver.

-> [!WARNING]
-> Some boards use the 74HC595 chip as the driver, particularly when ordered from AliExpress.
-These boards are not supported by MobiFlight.
-Pay close attention when ordering and only purchase boards that use the MAX7219 or TM1637 chip.

 {{< cards >}}

 {{< card link="/devices/seven-segment-tm1637-four-digits.png" title="4-digit module" subtitle="Using the TM1637 driver" image="card-images/devices/seven-segment-tm1637-four-digits.png" >}}